nvpro-samples/vk_lod_clusters/README.md

 * `--supersample 0` disables the super sampling that otherwise doubles rendering resolution in each dimension.
 * `--clasallocator 0` disables the more complex gpu-driven allocator when streaming
 * `--gridcopies N` set the number of model copies in the scene.
 * `--gridunique 0` disables the generation of unique geometries for every model copy.
 Greatly reduces memory consumption by truly instancing everything.
-By default on to stress streaming.
+It's on for the sample bunny scene by default, but off otherwise.
 * `--streaming 0` disables streaming system and uses preloaded scene (warning this can use a lot of memory, use above `--gridunique 0` to reduce)
 * `--vsync 0` disable vsync.
 If changing vsync via UI does not work, try to use the driver's *NVIDIA Control Panel* and set `Vulkan/OpenGL present method: native`.
 * `--autoloadcache 0` disables loading scenes from cache file.
 * `--mappedcache 1` keeps memory mapped cache file persistently, otherwise loads cache to system memory.
 Useful to save RAM on very large scenes.
 * `--autosavecache 0` disables saving the cache file.
 * `--processingonly 1 --processingthreadpct 0.25 --processingpartial 1` when processing big scenes, the dedicated processing only mode is better and one can reduce the memory consumption by lowering the amount of threads used.
+* `--forcepreprocessmegabytes 1024` if a scene's raw geometry (vertex & indices) is greater than this cutoff, use a dedicated preprocess pass.
+Can be quicker and allows using memory mapped cache file.
+Default is 2048 for 2 GiB.

 ## Limitations